SpaceX’s Elon Musk: 1st orbital Starship flight maybe March

 “This is really some wild stuff here,” he said.
 “In fact, hard to believe it’s real.”

 NASA plans to use the fully reusable Starship to land astronauts on the moon as early as 2025.
-Musk, meanwhile, hopes to use a fleet of Starships to create a city on Mars, hauling equipment and people there.
+Musk, meanwhile, hopes to deploy a fleet of Starships to create a city on Mars, hauling equipment and people there.

 For now, the initial flights would carry Musk’s internet satellites, called Starlinks, into orbit.